aws-samples/aws-resilience-hub-tools/README.md

 * [resilience-reporter](./resilience-reporter) - Creates an Amazon QuickSight dashboard that contains data from Resilience Hub for all applications
 * [resource-group-enhancer](./resource-group-enhancer) - Add resources not supported by AWS Resource Group to an application in Resilience Hub
 * [scheduled-assessment-role](./scheduled-assessment-role) - Creates an Identity and Access Management (IAM) role to be used by Resilience Hub for running scheduled (daily) assessments
-* [cloudformation-eventbridge-integration](./cloudformation-eventbridge-integration) - Example of how Resilience Hub can be integrated with Eventbridge to track Cloudformation deployments for continuous resilience
+* [inputsource-eventbridge-integration](./inputsource-eventbridge-integration) - Automate resilience assessments of your AWS CloudFormation Stacks/Terraform Statefiles using AWS Resilience Hub and Amazon EventBridge
 * [resilience-hub-application-iam-roles](./resilience-hub-application-iam-roles) - Example of how Resilience Hub can be integrated with Eventbridge to track Cloudformation deployments for contiuous resilience